OPENAIRINTERFACE/openairinterface5g/common/config/DOC/config/rtusage.md

 --------------------------------------------------------------------

 /usr/local/oai/issue390_configmodule_cmdlinebug/openairinterface5g/common/config/config_cmdline.c:224 config_process_cmdline() Exiting OAI softmodem: [CONFIG] Exiting after displaying help
 ```

-For the lte-softmodem (the eNodeB) The config source parameter defaults to libconfig, preserving the initial -O option format.
+For the lte-softmodem (the eNodeB), the config source parameter defaults to libconfig, preserving the initial -O option format.
 In this case you cannot specify the debug level.

 ```bash
 $ ./lte-softmodem -O <config>
 ```

+# Configuration of the configuration module

 Configuration file parameters, except for the configuration file path,  can be specified in a **config** section in the configuration file: